ls008z/poco/docs/api.md

+> **Disclaimer:** This documentation was generated with the assistance of AI and has not been thoroughly proofread yet.
+Content may contain inaccuracies or inconsistencies.

 # API Reference

 This document provides detailed information about the Poco API.
 As Poco evolves into a simulation engine for power and cover curve analysis, this API reference will be updated accordingly.